gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.8/index.md

 ## React 18 - Alpha

 Gatsby supports [React 18 Alpha](https://reactjs.org/blog/2021/06/08/the-plan-for-react-18.html).
 It's still very early days but we like to be ahead of the pack.
-You can use `startTransition` and `stateBatching` today by installing react@alpha & react-dom@alpha.
-We love to get feedback at https://github.com/gatsbyjs/gatsby/discussions/31943.
+You can use `startTransition` and `stateBatching` today by installing `react@alpha` & `react-dom@alpha`.
+We love to get feedback in the [Umbrella Discussion](https://github.com/gatsbyjs/gatsby/discussions/31943).

 ## `gatsby-source-shopify` v5